datacharmer/dbdeployer/mkreadme/readme_template.md

 ## Concurrent deployment and deletion

-Starting with version 0.3.0, dbdeployer can deploy groups of sandboxes (*replication*, *multiple*) with the flag ``--concurrent``.
+Starting with version 0.3.0, dbdeployer can deploy groups of sandboxes (``deploy replication``, ``deploy multiple``) with the flag ``--concurrent``.
 When this flag is used, dbdeployed will run operations concurrently.
-The same flag can be used with the *delete* command.
+The same flag can be used with the ``delete`` command.
 It is useful when there are several sandboxes to be deleted at once.
 Concurrent operations run from 2 to 5 times faster than sequential ones, depending on the version of the server and the number of nodes.

 ## Replication topologies